GreenByte-group/Lunch-Planner/README.md

 chmod +x gradlew
 ./gradlew build
 ```
-A executable jar is no in `build/libs` and can be executed with
+A executable jar is now in `build/libs` and can be executed with
 ```
 java -jar build/libs/jarName.jar
 ```